jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ## 2.3 Advanced Transactions Using UTxO

 The extended implementation of UTxO as proposed by IOHK, developed and implemented by Cardano is much more powerful than BitCoins UTxO model.
-However, there exists 'advanced' payment system elements implementated by 'basic' UTxO.
+However, there exists 'advanced' payment system elements implemented by 'basic' UTxO.
 It is important to understand how multiple unspent transaction outputs from different wallets (essentially: different owners of BTC) can combine their UTxOs together to create a transaction output to be sent to an individual address.

 Consider the scenario where Bob has 60 BTC (in the form of two UTxOs: 50 BTC and 10 BTC) and Alice has 90 BTC in the form of a single UTxO.
 However, they wish to send 110 BTC to Tom.
 Alice must consume her (only) UTxO and Bob must consume both his UTxOs to meet the required amount to be sent to Tom (creating three transaction inputs from two owners with three unspent transaction outputs).

-Within this 'simple advanced' transaction, the outputs generated by the initiated transaction ensures Tom recieves 110 BTC and all other parties (Alice and Bob) recieve their change by splitting the resulting output such that they recieve the following [[7]](7):
+Within this 'simple advanced' transaction, the outputs generated by the initiated transaction ensures Tom receives 110 BTC and all other parties (Alice and Bob) receive their change by splitting the resulting output such that they receive the following [[7]](7):

 <img src="https://latex.codecogs.com/svg.latex?Given:%20Tx^{Alice}%20=%20\%2090%20\%20BTC\%20\%20and%20\%20%20\sum_{i=0}^{X}%20Tx_{i}^{Bob}%20=%2060%20\%20BTC">